PlayFab/thundernetes/docs/howtos/publicipaddress.md

 wget -q -O - checkip.dyndns.org | sed -e 's/[^[:digit:]\|.]//g'
 ```

-The above methods will work since the Node hosting your Pod has a Public IP.
+The above methods work since the Node hosting your Pod has a Public IP, which is returned by all of the above web services.